FAQ – For Program Directors

 - the name of the supervising physician

-- confirmation that the employer will abide by the PARO-CAHO Collective Agreement
+- confirmation that the employer will abide by the PARO-OTH Collective Agreement

 - confirmation that the Resident’s activities will be restricted to the scope of services and sites listed on the registration issued by the CPSO

-- understanding that they must inform the CPSO and the Resident’s Program Director of any unprofessional conduct or failure to abide by the terms of the Restricted Registration on the part of the Resident
+- confirmation that they understand they must inform the CPSO and the Resident’s Program Director of any unprofessional conduct or failure to abide by the terms of the Restricted Registration certificate on the part of the Resident

 - that they will provide information and data as required by the RR Program for the purposes of tracking and evaluation